zuccamia/veg-dinner-linechat-bot/README.md

 - [Sinatra](http://sinatrarb.com/)

 ## What can Koko do?
-1. Welcome you
+1. Welcome you (say hi!)
-2. Think up decent ideas for your next vegetarian dish
+2. Think up decent ideas for your next vegetarian dish (ask what's for dinner or say you're hungry...)
 3. Search the Internet for some of your questions

 **Remember to call Koko name in your message!**